 One problem solved, now what neighborhood do we choose?
 Buenos Aires is enormous, & I only knew a fraction of the city.
 Back then, prices were high since the peso had been pegged to the dollar ten years earlier.
 Both of us had minimal income, so that limited our search as well.
 Fabio steered us to Caballito, & we signed a two-year lease (the norm) with a real estate agency in January 2001.
 After moving into a one-bedroom apartment at Eduardo Acevedo 11 – 1ºD for $340/month, I learned right away what to avoid in Buenos Aires.
 Get ready.
 I don’t think I’ve ever posted about this experience.

 Located on the first level above the ground floor, our apartment had the only access to a narrow light well.
 Others in the building saw it as a place to throw trash, cigarette butts, you name it.
 While not excessive, I got tired of cleaning other people’s mess so neighbors bitched when I quit.
 Fuck off.
 Neighbors also slammed the door in our faces, even when we showed our key to the building.
 Rude.
-The living room sat above the main entrance so we had to hear the glass door shut a gazillion times per day as everyone came & went.
+The living room sat above the main building entrance so we had to hear the glass door shut a gazillion times per day as everyone came & went.
 Ah, but that wasn’t the only noise.
 Just off the busiest street in the city, buses & traffic zoomed down Avenida Rivadavia at all hours.
 Drove me nuts.
 Most apartment buildings in BA have porteros who take care of general maintenance & cleanliness.
 Notorious for being nosy, ours was a piece of shit.
 He wanted my advice on how to sneak his son into the US.
 Seriously.
 Also, the porteros across the street had a direct line of sight into our bedroom & living room no matter how low we kept the blinds.
 One day our portero let us know that the guys across the street didn’t want to see us in the buff.
 Our response: don’t look.
 Far from exhibitionists, we also needed some air in the place.
 And that horrible gas heater that couldn’t maintain a pilot light.
 I did like the neighborhood though & would later develop a Caballito walking tour to show visitors some very cool parts of non-touristy Buenos Aires.

 I’m not sure how Fabio & I lasted almost a year & a half in that Caballito apartment, but we found a way out via the 2001 economic crisis.
 After the peso devalued in 2002, all contracts in dollars became null.
 People were also desperate for cash due to frozen investments & limited ATM withdrawals.
 Fabio & I got the idea to look for a new place & save my sanity.
 On the edge of Recoleta between two major avenues, this 1940s racionalista building had windows facing the interior of the block, tons of room, a fantastic kitchen, easy subway access, multiple grocery stores within walking distance & as we’d discover, wonderful neighbors.
 We moved into the 2-bedroom apartment at Paraguay 1949, 5ºD in May 2002 for 890 pesos/month (about $300 at the time).
 Apart from saving money, having more space & a furnished apartment, we finally had peace & quiet.